 Coins released prior to the 2016 year of issue in this collection feature Ian Rank-Broadley’s 1998 image of the Queen, while post-2016 coins have the new Jody Clark design released in 2015.
 All reverse designs in the Shengxiao Series from the Royal Mint were designed by British-Chinese artist Wuon-Gean Ho, and each one is completely unique from other lunar coin series produced at other mints around the globe.
 Currently, the following designs are available from the Royal Mint’s gold Shengxiao Series:

 This exciting series of silver and gold coins from the Royal Mint marks the newest release of numismatic or bullion coins from the mint.
 The British Queens Beast Coin program is a planned 10-design series that features new designs for each of the animals featured in the coronation ceremony of Queen Elizabeth II.
-In total, the British Queens Beast coin series features a 1 oz gold coin, a 1/4 oz gold coin, as well as the Royal Mint's first-ever 2 oz silver bullion coin.
+The British Queens Beast coin series features a 1 oz gold coin, a 1/4 oz gold coin, as well as the Royal Mint’s first-ever 2 oz silver bullion coin.
+Subsequent additions include the 10 oz silver and 1 oz platinum coins in the bullion range as well.

 First in the collection is the 2016 Queen’s Beast Lion coin, available in all three versions mentioned above.
 In the British monarchy’s heraldic shield, the lion plays a significant role.
 The position of the lion determines the mood and attitude of the monarch at the time, or in special situations.
 For example, when the lion is featured in a passant position it is considered to be walking and is shown with just its right fore paw raised off the ground.